Security-Onion-Solutions/securityonion-docs/logstash.rst

 Adding New Logs
 ---------------

-If you want to add a new log to the list of logs that are sent to Elasticsearch for parsing, you can update the logstash pipeline configurations by adding to ``/opt/so/saltstack/local/salt/logstash/pipelines/config/custom/``.
+If you want to add a new log to the list of logs that are sent to :ref:`elasticsearch` for parsing, you can update the logstash pipeline configurations by adding to ``/opt/so/saltstack/local/salt/logstash/pipelines/config/custom/``.

 If you are modifying or adding a new ``manager`` pipeline, then first copy ``/opt/so/saltstack/default/pillar/logstash/manager.sls`` to ``/opt/so/saltstack/local/pillar/logstash/``, then add the following to the ``manager.sls`` file under the ``local`` directory: